fish-shell/fish-shell/doc_src/cmds/abbr.rst

 Internals
 ---------
-Each abbreviation is stored in its own global or universal variable.
+Each abbreviation is stored in its own global variable.
 The name consists of the prefix ``_fish_abbr_`` followed by the WORD after being transformed by ``string escape style=var``.
 The WORD cannot contain a space but all other characters are legal.

-Defining an abbreviation with global scope is slightly faster than universal scope (which is the default).
-But in general you'll only want to use the global scope when defining abbreviations in a startup script like ``~/.config/fish/config.fish`` like this:
+To define an abbreviation in a startup script like ``~/.config/fish/config.fish``, do not make them universal:

 ::